The problem with tech diversity reports

 Chou thinks nuance is getting lost.

-Even if a company is increasing the number of women in its rank, it could still be turning away or turning off women of color -- or failing to retain them.
-An April study from the Kapor Center for Social Impact on why people leave the tech industry found that when it came to getting passed over for a promotion, women of color was the group mostly likely to experience it.
-One third reported it.
+Even if a company is increasing the number of women in its ranks, it could still be turning away or turning off women of color -- or failing to retain them.
+An April study from the Kapor Center for Social Impact on why people leave the tech industry found that, as a group, women of color were most likely to get passed over for a promotion.
+One-third reported it.

 So how do you address an issue you might not even totally know you have?